 The NMSM provides a Liturgical Organ Accompaniment assessment.
 The performance assessment must take place in a liturgical setting (i.e.at a church service) with a choir (SATB or similar), and/or congregation present.
 The instrument of accompaniment must be a pipe or electronic organ or a piano.
-It must be recorded continuously, and unedited, on video, CD or similar with good sound quality, a view of the choir/congregation and accompanist.
+It must be conducted over a live video link with good sound quality with a view of the choir/congregation and accompanist.

 The performance must include at least three hymns, an introductory and concluding voluntary, and at least 60 seconds of improvisation at the conclusion of a hymn based upon the tune of that hymn (at the candidates choice).
 Pedals must be used and a modulation to a related key must be included and must end in the tonic key.
 One verse of at least one hymn should have an alternative harmonisation.

 The accompaniment of some of the liturgical elements of the service; a pointed psalm; canticle; plainsong; short anthem or other element, appropriate to the denomination, church or churchmanship should also be included ( one or more of these at the candidate choice).